HelixNetwork/pendulum-sdk/packages/core/README.md

 # @helix/core

-Core functionality to interact with the IOTA network.
+Core functionality to interact with the Helix Network.
 Includes methods for:
 - Generating addresses
 - Creating, attaching and broadcasting transactions
 - Querying for transactions